giulong/spectrum/README.md

 > ⚠️ JDK<br/>
 > Since Spectrum is compiled with a jdk 17, you need a jdk 17+ to be able to run your tests.
-> If you get an `Unsupported major.minor version` exception, this is the reason.
+> If you get an `Unsupported major.minor version` exception, the reason is that you're using an incompatible java version.

 ### Spectrum Archetype